Green sport event: Tokyo 2016 Olympics bid

 Tokyo was a candidate host for the 2016 Olympics.
 Their intention had been to have the first carbon-minus games.
 A man-made island called Sea Forest off the Tokyo was going to be the place for the Olympic Cross-Country, Rowing, Canoe, Kayak and mountain bike and BMX competitions.
 Also they were going to have half a million trees planted on this island by 2016.
 U2's lead singer Bono was one of the first people to plant a tree on this island.
 During this major planning stage was also the Vice Governor of Tokyo, Hideo Sugawara, Beijing 2008 swimming medallist, Junichi Miyashita, and thousands of Tokyo 2016 green supporters.
 Tokyo's carbon-minus plan was to install the use of solar, wind and other renewable energy sources.
 They were going to have faculty helping where ever they could all over the stadium.
 Low or zero-emission vehicles are also includes in Tokyo 2016's plan.

-FIFA
+Fédération Internationale de Football Association (FIFA)

-During the 2006 FIFA World Cup in Germany, Green Goal was launched, which was also implemented in South Africa for the 2010 FIFA World Cup.
-The Host City Cape Town Green Goal programme had been awarded the International Olympic Committee (IOC) Sport and Environment Award.
-Nominated by FIFA, the award recognised the efforts of the Host City Cape Town to mitigate negative environmental impacts of the FIFA World Cup and to maximise a positive environmental and social legacy.
+During the 2006 FIFA World Cup in Germany, the Green Goal™ initiative was first launched as a comprehensive program primarily aiming to reducing the environmental impact of major sporting events.
+It involved an incorporation of measurable environmental targets in four key areas namely; energy, sustainable transportation, water, and waste management.
+It addressed both direct and indirect impacts of mega-sporting events, making it the world's first major sporting event to aim to have a neutral impact on the global climate.
+The initiative was also implemented in the 2010 FIFA World Cup in South Africa.
+The Host City, Cape Town, was awarded the International Olympic Committee (IOC) Sport and Environment Award.
+Nominated by FIFA, the award recognized the efforts of the Host City, Cape Town, to mitigate negative environmental impacts of the FIFA World Cup and to maximize a positive environmental and social legacy.

+In 2016, FIFA joined the United Nations Framework Convention on Climate Change's Climate Neutral Now campaign, which is a global community of organizations committed to ensure climate neutrality by the middle of the 21st century.
+With this, they became the first international sports organization to do so.
+In 2018, FIFA joined the UN Sports for Climate Action Framework.
+In 2021, FIFA first introduced its Climate Strategy Report, wherein the corporation pledged to reduce its carbon emissions by 50 percent by 2030, and achieve net-zero emissions by 2040.